CharlyReux/evolvable-by-design-tutorial/README.md

 This approach allows for a co-evolution of the front-end and the back-end, and covers the breaking changes we discussed earlier.
 > [!NOTE]
-> this is a simplified example, especially in the component definition, but we will cover a real case right below.
+> This is a simplified example, especially in the component definition, but we will cover a real case right below.

 ## Do it yourself: Make an application *Evolvable-By-Design*